 Life on a Landing Craft Tank (LCT)

-Life on board was tolerable when the weather was fair, but when the weather was bad, it was a miserable place to be Each person was on his own for eating and sleeping.
-While the new ration packs contained such things as cigarettes, toilet paper and candies, the main staples were still hard biscuits and canned beef
+Life on board was tolerable when the weather was fair, but when the weather was bad, it was a miserable place to be.
+Each person was on his own for eating and sleeping.
+While the new ration packs contained such things as cigarettes, toilet paper and candies, the main staples were still hard biscuits and canned beef.

 Monday afternoon, June 5, word was received that the invasion was on and our convoy began to move about 6 p.m.
 At the same time, convoys were starting out from ports all around Southern England.
 The invasion having been put in motion, we were then allowed to open the sealed packages which contained maps of the invasion area and other information.
-The group on our LCT was assembled early in the evening and the briefing.
+The group on our LCT was assembled early in the evening for the briefing.
 It concluded with the reading of the message from Gen. B.L.
 Montgomery, commander of the allied land force.
 Copies of the message were handed out.

 The Seas were Rough